Sous Vide Chicken Breasts

 Sliced Sous Vide Chicken with lemons and herbs

-How to Sous Vide Boneless Skinless Chicken Breast
+How to Sous Vide Chicken Breast

 You will need a large tall pot or container (like this one).
 Fill container or pot with hot tap water.
-Add sous vide machine and set temperature to 145° F. It will take some time for the water to come up to the specific temperature, depending on how efficient your machine is.
+Attach the sous vide machine and set temperature to 145° F. It will take some time for the water to come up to the specific temperature, depending on how efficient your machine is.
 Starting with hot water will help the sous vide machine bring the water to the exact temperature more quickly.

-Cook Chicken Sous Vide
+Step 3: Cook Sous Vide

 Place vacuum-sealed bag in sous vide water bath and set timer for 1 hour.
 Make sure the chicken is completely submerged in water.
 The purpose of removing all the air out of the bag is to ensure the chicken sinks in the water.
 If you still find your bag floating, simply weight it down with something like a small plate.
-They make all kinds of things to help with this…I just put these sous vide magnets on my wish list. 🙂
+They make all kinds of things to help with this.
+I just put these sous vide magnets on my wish list. 🙂

 Chicken Breast in vacuumed sealed bag with lemons and herbs in pot with sous vide machine

-Heat skillet over medium high heat and add butter, olive oil and smashed garlic.
+Heat skillet over medium high heat and add butter, olive oil, and smashed garlic.

-Let Chicken Rest + Serve!
+Step 5: Let Chicken Rest + Serve!

-Serve warm, whole or sliced…spooning pan juices over chicken.
+Serve warm, whole or sliced… spooning pan juices over chicken.

 Sous Vide Chicken in pan